Back in Canada Chapter 25

 I should be starting school, but I am too scared.
 I have missed about three months of the school year.
 I have such a hard time going to school as it is.
 I couldn’t imagine what it would be like trying to catch up on the work I have missed so far.

-I spent my days waiting for Nick to come home from high school just to see him going off again for work.
-On the weekend he played in a band.
+On the weekend, he played in a band.
 I went along, but it was so boring sitting there watching everyone else dance while I waited for Nick and his band to be done playing for the night.

-The first few days it was exciting living here, and his family was all so nice to me, but ever since Nick’s mom went through my garbage, it feels awkward being here.
-It is hard to try to communicate with his mom, so I stay in my room.
-Ironically, I wanted to have my own room and to have a real toilet and a shower.
+It is hard to communicate with his mom, so I stay in my room.
+Ironically, I wanted my own room and a real toilet and shower.
 Now I have it, but I am confined to it all day because I’m trying as much as possible to avoid Nick’s mom.

 Wednesday, December 1, 1976

-Nick’s mom stopped doing my laundry.
-Since I don’t have much money I couldn’t afford to take it to the Laundry mat, so I began to wash them by hand.
-When I was about to wash the clothes I noticed she had hidden the laundry soap.
-From then on while I lived here I washed my clothes by hand without soap since I could not afford to go buy my own.
+From then on, while I lived here, I washed my clothes by hand without soap since I could not afford to buy my own.
 She has also taken my toothpaste away.
-I don’t want to make trouble, I will just have to buy my own toothpaste when I get some money.
-I began sneaking a dab of toothpaste from upstairs to brush my teeth when no one is home.
+I don’t want to make trouble; I will just have to buy my own toothpaste when I get some money.

 Saturday, December 4, 1976

-It is so uncomfortable being here.
-It’s Saturday and everyone is home from school and work.
-This morning Mrs. Petruzzelli started to yell again.
+This morning, Mrs. Petruzzelli started to yell again.
 It was about the dishes.
-She was upset that I never help wash them.
-Nick ordered me to go help out.
+She was upset that I never helped wash them.
+Then Nick ordered me to go help.
 I was too scared to go upstairs because of the way she was yelling.
 It was as if she was possessed.
-I had never heard anyone yell like that before.
+I had never heard anyone yell quite like that before!

 Monday, December 6, 1976

-It was evening.
-Nick was at work and his mom, dad, brother, and sister had gone to visit with the family they have here.
-I was happy to have the house all to myself.
 I went upstairs and turned on the radio.
 I found some Christmas music, so I started to dance.
-As I was dancing I started to jump around and, out of nowhere my shoe flew off and right into a statue they had standing on a shelf.
-I was horrified to see it was broken.
-I ran to get some glue so that I could put it back together.
-I put it back on the shelf and hoped no one would find out, especially Nick’s mom.
+As I was dancing, I started to jump around and, out of nowhere, my shoe flew off and right into a statue they had standing on a shelf.

 Tuesday, December 7, 1976

-In the evening Mrs. Petruzzelli started to yell again.
-I was so sure she noticed the statue had been broken.
-I asked Nick what I had done this time.
-He told me not to assume every time she yelled that it was about me.
 I asked Cosmo to translate because I knew he would tell me.
 He told me his mom said I had gone into her room and stolen some of her pads.
-I assured Cosmo that I would never do that.
-I told him I don’t like pads and then I showed him that I had my own tampons that I used.
+I assured Cosmo that I would never do that!
+I told him I don’t like pads, and then I showed him that I had my own tampons that I used.
 I asked him to please translate this to her.
-His dad was standing there and he seemed to believe me and he got mad at her.
-She ended up sleeping on the couch.
-I felt bad about them getting into a fight but there was nothing I could do about it.

 Thursday, December 9, 1976

 I got a Christmas card from Mom.
-It was a picture of our “family” This was the only family picture that had ever been taken professionally.
-It was only done because Mom had a free coupon.
-We had it taken right before we learned we needed to go back to Denmark
+It was a picture of our “family.”
+This was the only family picture ever taken professionally.

-to live in Bent’s house.
-I thought it was such an ironic picture because here we were, all split up living in different places.
+I thought it was such an ironic picture because here we were, all split up, living in different places.

 Friday, December 10, 1976